jsgro/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

 1. Run `ruby -v` to ensure Ruby 2.6.6 (as of June 2021) is installed on your local machine.
 If not, [install rbenv](https://github.com/rbenv/rbenv#installation), (if on MacOS `brew install rbenv`) then `rbenv init` to set up rbenv in your shell.
 Then close out terminal and reopen and run `rbenv install 2.6.9`. (version is current as of 06/01/2022)
 2. Run `bundler -v` to ensure Bundler is installed.
 If not, `gem install bundler`.
-3. Make sure you have node installed, if not, [install via](https://nodejs.org/en/download/)
+3. Run `node -v` to ensure Node is installed.
+If not, install via https://nodejs.org/en/download/
-4. Run `yarn -v` to ensure yarn is installed.
-If not install yarn via `brew install yarn`
+4. Run `yarn -v` to ensure Yarn is installed.
+If not, install via `brew install yarn`
 5.  `cd` to where you have the `single_cell_portal_core` Git repo checked out.
 6. Run `bundle install`
 7. Run `yarn install`
 8. Run `ruby rails_local_setup.rb $BROAD_USERNAME`, where $BROAD_USERNAME is a something like eweitz -- this creates a file in config/secrets with commands to export needed environment variables
 9. Run the source command the script outputs -- this will export those needed variables into the current shell
-10. Add config/local_ssl/localhost.crt to your systems trusted certificates (on macOS, you can drag this file into the keychain access app, use the 'System' keychain, and the 'Certificates' category.
-Then you will likely need to open the newly added certificate in the keychain access app and update the 'Trust' setting to be 'Always Trust' rather than 'Use System Defaults')
+10. Add config/local_ssl/localhost.crt to your system's trusted certificates.
+On macOS, you can drag this file into the keychain access app, use the "System" keychain, and the "Certificates" category.
+Then you will likely need to open the newly added certificate in the keychain access app and update the "Trust" setting to be "Always Trust" rather than "Use System Defaults".
 11. Run `rails s`
-12.  (optional, for live reload) In a separate terminal, run bin/webpack-dev-server
+12. If you're developing JS, for hot module replacement and live reload, in a separate terminal, run `bin/vite dev`
-13. (needed if you are working on functionality that involves delayed jobs).
+13. If you are working on functionality that involves delayed jobs, like uploading data:
     * In another terminal, run the source command output in step 7
     * run `rails jobs:work`
 14. You're all set!
 You can now go to https://localhost:3000 and see the website.